Jayboy628/DataDrivenHealthcare/README.md

   - **Expandable Tasks**: Utilizes the .expand method for the `load_to_snowflake` and `notify_and_move_file` tasks, enabling parallel processing of multiple files.
 This feature optimizes performance and scalability.

 </details>

-## Transform Approach
-Our Ingestion Approach is designed to ensure that all data pipeline components are appropriately set up and functioning as intended.

----

 <details>
 <summary>Click to Expand: Cosmos and DBT Integration</summary>